Packstack vs. Packwizard: Which Packing App Should You Choose?

 Mobile Experience and Accessibility

-Here’s where the comparison gets notably one-sided.
+Here’s where the comparison has become decisively one-sided.

-Packwizard’s mobile story is a real problem.
+Packwizard’s mobile story remains a real problem.
 Multiple users across forums have flagged it explicitly.
 On mobile devices, Packwizard is quite lacking, with no apparent effort to adapt the UI to a smaller screen.
 On an iPhone, it’s described as completely unusable — the UI suffers scaling issues and is incredibly tiny.
 On an iPad, it degrades quickly when the left-hand sidebar is displayed, with strange side-to-side scrolling and large blank sections.

 Open Source and Transparency